blacknstones/well-bean/README.md

 # Well-Bean

-A project organizing and collaboration tool that helps individuals and teams to work effectively and cares about your personal well-being.
+A project organizing and collaboration tool that helps individuals and teams to work effectively while improve personal well-being.

 ## Functionalities